airtai/faststream/docs/docs/en/rabbit/ack.md

 ## Interrupt Process

-If you want to interrup a message processing at any callstack, you can raise `faststream.exceptions.AckMessage` any your code place.
+If you want to interrupt message processing at any callstack, you can raise `faststream.exceptions.AckMessage`

 ``` python linenums="1" hl_lines="16"
 {!> docs_src/rabbit/ack/errors.py !}
 ```

-This way **FastStream** interrupts the current message proccess and *ack* it immediately.
-Also, you able to raise `NackMessage` and `RejectMessage` too.
+This way **FastStream** interrupts the current message proccessing and *ack* it immediately.
+Also, you can raise `NackMessage` and `RejectMessage` too.